feast-dev/feast/docs/user-guide/feature-retrieval.md

 # Add the target variable to our feature list
 features = self._features + [self._target]

-# Retrieve training dataset from Feast.
+# Retrieve training dataset from Feas.
 The "entity_df" is a dataframe that contains
 # timestamps and entity keys.
-In this case it is a dataframe with two columns.
+In this case, it is a dataframe with two columns.
 # One timestamp column, and one customer id column
 dataset = client.get_batch_features(
     feature_refs=features,